MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/send-chat-messages.md

 ## Send a chat message (remote collaborators)

-- In the text chat on Microsoft Teams, remote collaborators can send and receive text messages from technicians on Dynamics 365 Remote Assist mobile.
+- Remote collaborators on Microsoft Teams can send text messages to technicians on Dynamics 365 Remote Assist mobile and receive messages from them.

     ![Screenshot of Microsoft Teams, highlighting the chat window open during an active call.](./media/chat_5.png "Teams Chat")